Berkeley-MDes/tdf-fa23-giakirk/weekly-reports/week6_09.28.2023.md

 - I was trying to understand what would be a locative media for an assignment that I was working on so I did some research and readings.

-## 🔎 Setting a Board Objective:
--

-## Observation and Questioning:
--

-## Observation and research-ish:
--
+## Chosen Locatie Media:
+- The locative media I chose to examine is the "San Francisco Poop Map".

+## More info:
+- The presentation can be found here: https://docs.google.com/presentation/d/1t5neIlmCpnZi8IkwKcZcDcMKeWmm33gi7dPWHpJ05eA/edit?usp=sharing